pietrop/nwjs_boilerplate/README.md

 ## `index.html`
 Contains the nwjs "view" of the application.
-[Check it out](./index.html) And has code for menu, and keyboards shortcut.
+[Check it out](./index.html) It has code for menu, and keyboards shortcut.
 Commented out ready for use.

 ## `main.js`
 Optional if you want to run a node process in background. [more on this here](http://docs.nwjs.io/en/latest/References/Manifest%20Format/#node-main).